rferrari/skatehive3.0/docs/FARCASTER_AUTH_KIT_INTEGRATION.md

 - Verify that the domain matches your application's actual domain
 - Check that the Optimism RPC endpoint is accessible
 - Ensure proper provider hierarchy in the app structure
+- Welcome notifications may not be delivered if the user hasn't enabled notifications in their Farcaster client